vishwasvr/guhae-rental-property-app/docs/DEPLOYMENT.md

 ## Overview

-Complete guide for deploying the Guhae rental property management application.
+Complete guide for deploying the Guhae rental property management application with multi-environment support (development and production) and custom domain integration.

 ## Prerequisites